adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 **A misplaced object or bad light placement in the scene meant another day with the computer lost on rendering.**

-As a small business owner there seemed little possibility for training and gaining at the same time.
+As a small business owner, there seemed little possibility for training and gaining at the same time.
 I could not learn to animate fast enough to even pay thousand$ for continuously newer-faster processors and bigger hard drives.
 To make ends meet I worked on and learned other, less fun things with more immediate financial reward.

 ## AMIGOS IN AMIGA